 5 Financial Considerations When Caring for an Elderly Loved One

 Providing care for an elderly loved one can be a difficult transition that requires planning and preparation for all contingencies.
-Following are five financial considerations if you are responsible for the care of a loved one.
+Following are five financial considerations when caring for an elderly loved one.

 - Look into obtaining a power of attorney